SiliconLabsSoftware/docs-matter/sld248-matter-overview-guides/matter-slc-cli.md

 The Silicon Labs Configurator (SLC) defines a way of creating and configuring embedded software projects for Silicon Labs IoT devices.
 The SLC Command Line Interface (SLC-CLI) tool resolves project and component dependencies and generates a project for a specified embedded target and build system (for example, GNU tools via a Makefile).
 See _UG520: Software Project Generation and Configuration with SLC-CLI_ for a complete description.

 This guide lists the steps that can be followed to create and build a Silicon Labs Matter SLC project using SLC-CLI and `make`.
-These scripts are at a Beta level of development and have been verified to work on Ubuntu 22.04.3 LTS and MacOS Version 13.5.1, Windows support will come in the future releases.
+These scripts are evaluation quality and have been verified to work on Ubuntu 22.04.3 LTS and MacOS Version 13.5.1, Windows support will come in the future releases.

 ## Setting up the environment